grinsteindavid/rpg-quest-game/README.md

 - Dialog system with NPC interactions
 - Combat system with health management
 - Monster AI with pathfinding and state management
+- Visual effects system with fog, rain, and other environmental effects
+- Animation system for entities with customizable effects
 - Debug visualization tools

 ### Controls